Banate of Bosnia: Bosnian Crusade

 The Bosnian Crusade led by bishop John and Coloman lasted for five full years.
 The war only funnelled more support to Ninoslav, as only Sibislav took the Pope's side in the Crusade.
 Ninoslav issued an edict to the Republic of Ragusa on 22 May 1240, stating that he placed it under his protection in case of an attack by Serbian king Stefan Vladislav.
 The support from Ragusa was essential to support Matej Ninoslav warfare.
 The only significant impact the Bosnian Crusade had was augmenting the anti-Hungarian sentiment among the local population, a major factor in politics that contributed to the Ottoman conquest of Bosnia in 1463 and lasted beyond it.

-It was also a response due to the very bad relations between Bosnia and Serbia, as Serbia sent no aid to Ninoslav contrary to the traditional alliance.
+It was also a response due to the bad relations between Bosnia and Serbia, as Serbia sent no aid to Ninoslav contrary to the traditional alliance.
 Coloman passed the governorship of Bosnian Banate to Ninoslav distant cousin, Prijezda, who only managed to hold it for two or three years.
 In 1241, the Tatars invaded Hungary, so Coloman had to fall back from Bosnia.
 Matej Ninoslav immediately retook control, while Prijezda fled to Hungary in exile.
 King Bela IV was on the retreat which enabled Ninoslav to restore control over most of Bosnia.
 The Tatars were fought off by the Croats, sending them back across Bosnia, bringing more destruction to the land.
 The edict to Ragusa was re-issued in March 1244.
 Ninoslav was involved in the civil war that erupted in Croatia between Trogir and Split, taking Split's side.
 King Bela IV of Hungary was greatly frustrated and considered this a conspiracy, so he sent a contingent to Bosnia, but Ninoslav subsequently made peace.
 In 1248, Ninoslav cunningly saved his lands from yet another papal crusade requested by the Hungarian archbishop.

 The remainder of his reign, Ban Ninoslav Matej dealt with inner matters in Bosnia.
 His death after 1249, possibly in 1250, brought some conflicts over the throne; as the Bosnian Church desired someone from their own sphere of interest, and the Hungarians side desired someone that they could easily control.
 Eventually, King Bela IV conquered and pacified Bosnia and succeed in putting Ninoslav 's Catholic cousin Prijezda as the Bosnian Ban.
 Ban Prijezda ruthlessly persecuted the Bosnian Church.
 In 1254 the Croatian Ban shortly conquered Zahumlje from Serbian king Stefan Uroš I during Hungary's war against Serbia, but peace restored Zahumlje to Serbia.

 Another Hungarian campaign was launched against Bosnia in 1253, but there was no evidence that they reached the Bosnian Banate.
 However, Hungary did control northern regions of Usora and Soli through their vassal rulers.
 Bosnian banate continued to exist as de facto independent entity even after Ninoslav.